 He also kept a daily journal, recording his actions and observations.
 It was important to know what allowed him to be successful, but he also documented when and why he failed.
-He developed the following list of reasons why success had eluded him in the past:
+He developed the following list of reasons why success had eluded most traders: